 Moussaka is an eggplant based casserole dish native to the Mediterranean and the Middle East.
 It comes in a range of styles and flavors.
 Some are not layered and look more like a stew.
 The Greek version is the best known and has layers of eggplant, tomato sauce, and meat (lamb or beef) topped with a white sauce.

 I used long Chinese eggplants and small round eggplants which cook more easily.
 They are also more juicy so that the dish will not be dry.
 Using a non-stick pan, I fried the eggplants in 3 batches using only 1 teaspoon of oil each time.
-I did the same for the zucchinis.
+I did the same with the zucchinis.
 I put a thin layer of breadcrumbs at the bottom to help absorb any excessive juices.
 The dish turned out really well.
 It was moist and very flavorful.
 Will definitely make this again.

 - 1 lb (450g) Chinese (or long) eggplant